 Gym membership?
 Nope, walk the dog in the park for an hour.

 Meal delivery services?
-I can cook at home and grocery shop myself.
+I can grocery shop myself or cook at home.

 Cable TV?
 We have Netflix and Youtube.

 By living this way, we save so much money on both our ends.
 Not bashing anyone who has or does any of these things.
 If it benefits you or works for your family by using these services and subscriptions, that’s awesome because you’re getting your money’s worth!
-But for us, it isn’t worth it, so we decided against it.
+But for us, it isn’t worth it, so we decided against it, once again saving us a good chunk of money that can go towards something else.

 Dollar Store Shopping